Good for women.

 -

-The C-suite, senior leadership teams, business unit directors at all size and scale organisations
+The C-suite, senior leadership teams, and business unit directors across organisations of all sizes and scales.

 -

-HR, compensation, people, culture, talent, rewards and benefits, DE&I, wellbeing at all size and scale organisations.
+HR, compensation, people, culture, talent, rewards and benefits, and wellbeing across organisations of all sizes and scales.

 -

-Those with an interest or specialism in women in the workplace including consultants, vendors, law firms, start-ups and services.
+Professionals with expertise or a focus on women in the workplace, including consultants, vendors, law firms, startups, and service providers.

 Women in Work Round Table